huggedthewind/ai-document-intelligence-rag/README.md

 eval/manual_eval.md
 ```

-Examples:

-- Question: “Who is this publication intended for?”
- Answer correctly identifies guidance / counselling staff at SAMK and students.

-- Question: “What is the objective of this handbook?”
- Answer matches the stated aim: introduce the background of guidance and counselling, support and harmonise practices, and provide tools.

-Some more open or abstract questions produce partial or generalized answers, which is expected for this first version.
+It includes:

+- questions per document,
+- short summaries of the answers,
+- verdicts (good / ok / bad),
+- notes on retrieval + answer quality,
+- a negative test (out-of-scope question → model correctly says “not in docs”).

 ## Limitations and Possible Future Work

+Current limitations:

-- Only a single PDF is indexed.
+- Only a **small set of PDFs** (SAMK-focused).
-- Chunking is character-based with overlap, not sentence- or paragraph-aware.
-- No reranking step beyond basic vector similarity.
+- No **reranking step** beyond basic vector similarity.
+- No **automated evaluation** – only manual checks.
-- Evaluation is manual and small-scale.
+- The API is minimal, and there is no separate web UI yet.

-Possible future improvements:
+Potential improvements:

-- Sentence- or paragraph-aware chunking.
+- Sentence-level chunking or hybrid sentence+paragraph strategy.
-- Reranking of top-k chunks with a cross-encoder or LLM.
+- Reranking using a cross-encoder or LLM.
-- Support for multiple documents and collections.
+- Support for tagging / grouping documents by topic or audience.
-- Simple web UI on top of the FastAPI backend.
+- Simple web UI (Streamlit or small frontend) on top of the FastAPI backend.
 - More systematic evaluation with a larger question set.

+Milestones

+- **v1** – single-PDF RAG
+    - One handbook, fixed-size character chunks, local Chroma, CLI retrieval.

+- **v2** – multi-doc, paragraph-aware RAG
+    - Multiple SAMK PDFs, paragraph-based chunks, doc-scoped retrieval, grounded LLM answers, FastAPI endpoint, and manual evaluation.

 ## Tech Stack

-- Language: Python 3.12
+- Language: **Python 3.12**
-- Ingestion: pypdf
+- Ingestion: **pypdf**
-- Embeddings: sentence-transformers (all-MiniLM-L6-v2)
+- Embeddings: **sentence-transformers** (all-MiniLM-L6-v2)
-- Vector DB: chromadb (persistent, local)
+- Vector DB: **Chroma** (persistent, local)
-- LLM: OpenAI gpt-4.1-mini
+- LLM: **OpenAI gpt-4.1-mini**
-- API: FastAPI + Uvicorn
+- API: **FastAPI + Uvicorn**
-- Env: venv-ai-doc-intel
+- Env: `venv-ai-doc-intel`